Roger Emmerson OAM (Chair)

 Heath and his team have major clients in trade and construction, and provide support and advice to individuals looking to branch out on their own, through the development of business structures that provide asset protection and tax minimisation.
 This support continues throughout the business life, from start-up, business development and maintaining reporting obligations for taxation compliance.

-Heath is a Director of River’s Gift and has spent countless hours providing direction on fundraising efforts and advising on the intricate and very specific reporting requirements of running a not-for-profit registered charity, to fund research into SIDS prevention.
+Heath is a Director of River’s Gift and has spent countless hours providing direction on fundraising and the distribution of funds to facilitate the deliverable objectives of the organisation.
+Additionally, Heath advises on the intricate and specific reporting requirements of running a not-for-profit registered charity.
 Heavily involved with many sporting associations throughout his youth, Heath continues to be immersed in building strong community ties.

 Rebecca is a NED/ executive leader in health innovation and commercialisation, and is mission-driven to create real impact through evidence translation in health, disability and ageing.
 As a specialised health strategist, Rebecca brings together cross-disciplinary teams from across extensive and influential industry networks, and manages multiple and complex projects, stakeholder relationships (and competing priorities) without losing momentum.
 She thrives in dynamic, ambiguous and changing work environments.

 Carly Irving-Dolan is the NRMA CEO, Energy.
 Responsible for developing, driving and evolving the NRMA’s Energy Strategy.
 This dynamic strategy, addressing both current and future energy infrastructure needs, will aim to reduce carbon emissions, meet energy industry greening targets, and create a robust pathway for innovation in energy.
 All the while shaping the next generation of the clean energy industry for a sustainable future.